 The Rovers are UC students, trained to help other students with understanding assessment tasks, assignment structure, referencing, using Moodle and Mahara, using printers, connecting to wifi and more.
-Students can see the Rovers for up to 20 minutes of one-to-one assistance from 10 am – 7 pm Monday to Thursday, 10 am – 5 pm Friday, and 2 pm – 5 pm Saturday and Sunday.
-You can find the Rovers in the Library Commons (Building 8 Level B), as well as online and on the phone 5 pm - 7pm Tuesday to Thursday.
-See the Study Help moodle site for more information on how to access the online Rovers.
+You can find the Rovers in the Library Commons (Building 8 Level B).
+You can see the Rovers for up to 20 minutes of one-to-one assistance from 10 am – 7 pm Monday to Thursday, 10 am – 5 pm Friday, and 2 pm – 5 pm Saturday and Sunday during semester 2.

 Study Skills staff are available to give in-lecture presentations in units across UC and UCC on topics including finding journal articles and other resources, structuring assignments, referencing, and avoiding plagiarism.
 Staff are also able to provide online resources on these topics for specific units upon request.
 More information can be found here.

 PALS (peer-assisted learning sessions) are designed to support large-cohort first -year units, and are led by students who have successfully completed the units themselves, and who can provide insights into effective learning strategies for the unit.
 The PALS programs also provide students with an opportunity to form study groups in an informal setting.